Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-J8M7X0igt2w.md

 ### Transcript

-> uh will color gun work on vehicles in the future yes it i think so wait maybe i shouldn't say that because i actually am not certain but i think so i'm not water coming you guys i feel regret oh yeah it's gonna no it's fine jase don't just go for it live your dreams
+> will color gun work on vehicles in the future yes it i think so wait maybe i shouldn't say that because i actually am not certain but i think so i'm not water coming you guys i feel regret oh yeah it's gonna no it's fine jase don't just go for it live your dreams